 Formation of metamorphic rocks

 Metamorphic rock has been changed by heat and pressure.
-If igneous, sedimentary or other metamorphic rocks are exposed to differences in heat and pressure, they will change form.
+If igneous, sedimentary or other metamorphic rocks are exposed to elevated heat and pressure, they will change form.
 This process does not melt the rock but changes the rock by growing new crystals from the original composition of the rock.
 Often the crystals lie in a particular direction due to the pressure.
-This change is known as metamorphism and the rock become a metamorphic rock. e.g. limestone becomes marble with an increase in temperature and pressure.
+This change is known as metamorphism and the rock becomes a metamorphic rock. e.g. limestone becomes marble with an increase in temperature and pressure (pictured right).
 Metamorphism often occurs in response to high tectonic activity for example the collision of two plates.
 Most of Connemara in west Galway is metamorphic and Connemara marble is famous.